DataDog/terraform-provider-datadog/docs/resources/logs_custom_destination.md

 Required:

 - `endpoint` (String) The destination for which logs will be forwarded to.
-Must have HTTPS scheme and forwarding back to Datadog is not allowed.
+Must have HTTPS scheme.
+Forwarding back to Datadog is not allowed.
 - `index_name` (String) Name of the Elasticsearch index (must follow [Elasticsearch's criteria](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/indices-create-index.html#indices-create-api-path-params)).

 Optional: